kwaczek/flex-hold-time/README.md

+# Flex Hold Time Plugin

+Flex Insights has a bug that affect hold time calulcation during transfers.
+It adds the full duration of transfer (before second agent accepts the call) to  the first agent.

+This plugin calculates hold time from the start of the call until it's disconnected.
+There is no additional time during transfer.
+Additionally it calculates number of hold pressed (conversation_measure_9) and if the call was abandoned while on hold (conversation_attribute_9 - true / false).

+---------ORIGINAL README----------
 # Your custom Twilio Flex Plugin

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).